 Dr. Juhaina Musharrafieh (B.S. in mathematics, T.D. in secondary education, M.A. in mathematics education, American University of Beirut; Doctorate in Education, Saint Joseph University, Beirut) has broad experience as a school administrator.
 Her Doctoral dissertation was on education for democracy in relation to students’ personality.
-She is currently principal of Arts and Culture School, Aley, was previously principal of another school, and has helped establish five other schools.
+She is currently the principal of Arts and Culture School, Aley, was previously the principal of another school, and has helped establish five other schools.
 Dr. Musharrafieh has also coordinated math programs, helped develop a math curriculum, and taught mathematics at the intermediate and secondary levels.
 She has a number of papers, studies, and publications.

-Ms. Lina Osseiran (B.A. & T.D., American University of Beirut; M.A. in Educational Administration & Supervision, Haigazian University) is coauthor of the book Grammar in Context.
-She taught for eighteen years in a private school in Beirut, was a school director in Qatar, and is currently a school director at Adduha High School in Lebanon and a part-time instructor at Haigazian University.
+Ms. Lina Osseiran (B.A. & T.D., American University of Beirut; M.A. in Educational Administration & Supervision, Haigazian University) is co-author of the book entitled “Grammar in Context.”
+She has taught for eighteen years in a private school in Beirut and was a school director in Qatar.
+Formerly the school director/principal at Adduha High School in Lebanon, she is now the school principal of Phoenix International School in Lebanon and a part-time instructor at Haigazian University.